Comparing Bankruptcy Options

 -

-Chapter 13 works well for higher-income filers who can afford to repay some debt.
-But all filers can use Chapter 13 to stop foreclosure and keep a house or prevent a vehicle repossession.
+Chapter 13 works well for higher-income filers who don't qualify for Chapter 7 and can afford to repay some debt.
+However, all filers must use Chapter 13 to stop foreclosure, keep a house, or prevent a vehicle repossession.

 -